rileyskief/blog/_posts/2023-09-10-relection.md

 ---

-This revision of my blog was hella chill.
-'Twas low-key vibey changing the color of the background.
-I was "sick and stoked" to change my Cascading Style Sheets.
-MY STOKE TANK WAS ON 10!!!
+This revision of my blog was not bad.
+I had to figure out why my Visual Studio Code App was not acknowledging me editing what I thought was the correct css file.
+Once I figured out what my mistake with that was, it was fun to adjust the background color, font, and font color.
+Other than my mistakes with my css file, this revision wasn't difficult.